MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 ## Use policies to manage device security

 As a security admin, use the policies found under *Manage* in the Endpoint security node to configure device security without the overhead of navigating the larger body and range of settings found in device configuration profiles and security baselines.

+Endpoint security also provides easy access to *Device compliance* and *Conditional access* policies, which are not focused security policies but important tools for managing devices and access to corporate resources.

 ![Manage policies](./media/endpoint-security/endpoint-security-policies.png)

+To start using secuirty policies, see [Manage device security with endpoint security](../protect/endpoint-security-policy.md)

+### About policy conflicts

-Unless noted otherwise, the settings found in Endpoint security policies can also be managed through endpoint protection profiles in Device Configuration policy, and by security baselines.
+Many of the settings you can configure in the policies for Endpoint security are settings that can also be managed through *endpoint protection* profiles in device configuration policy, and by security baselines.
 Therefore, it's important to understand how to identify and resolve policy conflicts should a device not adhere to the configurations you expect.

 The information at the following links can help you identify and resolve conflicts: